cstrnt/formzy/README.md

 # Form Submissions Made Easy

-## Motivation

-I personally never knew what I should do with form submissions.
-It was quite obvious in the PHP days but I always struggled to find an easy to use solution in the modern JS world.
-Therefore I create **Formzy** which makes Form Submissions so easy that you never have to worry about it ever again.

 ## Usage

 After you created a Form in the UI you will get unique URL where you can submit your Forms to.
 You can either add it to a plain form like this